All Episodes

 We've had 15,000 people come back and sign up on the website.

-There are a lot of people out there who see this as an important issue where Congress should set the tone in condemning this kind of uh rhetoric, which disparages our men and women in uniform.
+There are a lot of people out there who see this as an important issue where Congress should set the tone in condemning this kind of rhetoric, which disparages our men and women in uniform.

-Uh this just frosts them.
+This just frosts them.

 It just frosts them.

-And they're throwing their hand.
+And they're throwing their head.

-Well, what is this what Congress does?
+Is this what Congress does?

-Referees, disputes?
+Referees disputes?

-Well, I think we should get out of Iraq, obviously, but we need civil discourse in this co it's it's just funny to watch these make total blithering idiots of themselves.
+Well, I think we should get out of Iraq, obviously, but we need civil discourse in this country.

-Ted Koppel on the Today Show, following Ashley Wilkes, the mad bomber of Bosnia.
+Ted Koppel on the Today Show following Ashley Wilkes, the mad bomber of Bosnia.

-Matt Wauer talked to him and said, uh, I watched you smiling as we were just discussing this Rush Limbaugh thing, and with all due respect to the general and to Rush Limbaugh and the members of Congress, is this really in your opinion what Americans want their senators to be talking about on the floor of the U.S. Senate?
+And with all due respect to the general and to Rush Limbaugh and the members of Congress, is this really, in your opinion, what Americans want their senators to be talking about on the floor of the U.S. Senate?

 It's ridiculous.